Prior Learning and Recognition Process

 - The National Certification Program Brochure outlines what is required to become Certified.

-- The Certification Application Form, Letter of Reference Form and Confirmation of Practicum are to be filled out and sent to the FMC office by mail including a $150 application processing fee which is non-refundable as well as a $500 assessment fee; which is placed on hold until the candidate has been accepted into the program.
+- The Certification Application Form, Letter of Reference Form and Confirmation of Practicum are to be filled out and sent to FMC by email including a $175 application processing fee which is non-refundable as well as a $525 assessment fee; which is placed on hold until the candidate has been accepted into the program.
 If the candidate does not meet the requirements a member of the certification committee will inform the candidate what further training is required.

 - The certification application is forwarded to the FMC Certification Committee for processing.
 The certification application will then be reviewed within 10 business days and notification of acceptance will be sent to the candidate.